Transitional representative council (South Africa)

 A transitional representative council (Verteenwoordigende oorgangsraad) is a local administrative division in South Africa.
 Between 1994 and 2000 it was the default type of municipal government for small and rural communities.
 After apartheid these transitional councils were created as a provisional local representation until the formation of a more final municipal structure.
-Due to the implementation of a municipal system in 2000, all but one transitional councils were abolished and their areas were merged into the new municipalities.
+Due to the implementation of a municipal system in 2000, all transitional councils, barring Orania, were abolished and their areas were merged into the new municipalities.

 Background

 During apartheid, local government was split between different racial and cultural groups.
 The result was a very scattered governmental landscape at the local level.
 To induce the integration of these entities, the transitional councils were established.
 Therefore, the transitional councils were a composition of representatives of all existing local government bodies, including former black local authorities, former (white) local councils, boards of rural areas, committees for local affairs, regional service councils, joint service boards, joint-decision making bodies, joint local authorities, other official local authorities and persons, institutions or bodies with local government powers i.e. private towns and mining towns.

 When the Local Government Transition Act with Election Regulations 209 of 1993 was approved by parliament, the act made provision for different types of transitional councils for local government: transitional metropolitan councils, transitional local councils for other urban areas, transitional rural councils and transitional representative councils.
 The act, however, was amended before the act was implemented.
 The foreseen transitional rural councils became transitional representative councils.